Xiobe/EssentialSkills/02-GPG/gpg.md

 ```

 You might notice that when you list your private key your sub key actually doesn't have an expiration date.
 This makes sense since they are not meant to be distributed.

+# Key Signing
+A key is easily generated and only worth the trust you put into it.
+To increase the trust in a key it can be signed by a third party that did a check that the key you claim to own is actually yours.